thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 * What to do when things go wrong

 ### Setup

+Install Mechanize and BeautifulSoup within a virtual environment.

 {% highlight bash %}
 $ mkdir scraper && cd scraper
 $ virtualenv venv